bufbuild-ru/docs/docs/bsr/studio/index.md

 - `--forward-header=${auth-header}=${auth-header}`: This takes the `${auth-header};` from the originating request, in this case, set by the edge after validating the user's cookies, and forward it on the request made by Buf Studio Agent.
 - `--disallowed-header ${auth-header}`: This strips `${auth-header}` if the user attempts to configure a custom value for `${auth-header}` in their request configuration.

-With both configurations, the user won't be able to set their own `${auth-header}` value, but Buf Studio Agent validates and forwards the value from their cookies.This results in the following flow:
+With both configurations, the user won't be able to set their own `${auth-header}` value, but Buf Studio Agent validates and forwards the value from their cookies.

+This results in the following flow:

 ```
 sequenceDiagram